-Lockout Tagout is a term that refers to specific electrical procedures that are designed to safeguard electrical employees from electrocution in the event of unexpected energization of electrical equipment and machinery during service or electrical maintenance activities.
+Lockout Tagout is a term that refers to specific electrical lockout procedures that are designed to safeguard authorized employees from electrocution in the event of unexpected energization of electrical equipment and machinery during service or electrical maintenance activities.

 Many serious electrical injuries and deaths from electrocution have occurred when an electrical worker thought that a piece of electrical equipment was safely turned off (de-energized) and/or assumed all energy sources were correctly disconnected.
 This incorrect assumption has resulted in numerous preventable injuries and deaths.
 Electrocution in the workplace is a serious problem.
 Each year, more workers are killed from electrocution than the combined deaths of police, fire and emergency rescue personnel.
 Approximately three million electrical workers service equipment and face the greatest risk of injury if lockout/tagout is not properly implemented.